nightscout/trio-docs/docs/settings/configuration/preferences/mainsettings.md

 ## Autosens Min
 Please read [Autosens and Dynamic ISF/CR](../concepts/autosens-dynamic.md) and [Autotune](../autotune.md) before adjusting this setting.

 This setting determines the minimum ratio autosens can use for its adjustments.
+Decreasing this value allows autosens to reduce insulin given through your basal profile, ISF, and target blood glucose.

 ### Autosens Min with Dynamic ISF and/or Dynamic CR
 This setting prevents Dynamic ISF and Dynamic CR from driving insulin delivery below a safe threshold.